TadiT7/treble_experimentations_wiki/Moto-G6-Play.md

 Any GSI that is ARM A-Only should boot, but full compatibility isn't guaranteed

-**Note:** boot animations don't work.
+**Note:** Boot animations don't work on some models.
 While booting, it will only show the bootloader logo ("bad key" or "N/A" screen)

 ## Steps to install